Digital Nomad Life in Varazdin, Croatia

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Varazdin, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger family home.
 Next, you should research the different neighborhoods in Varazdin to find one that suits your lifestyle and preferences.
 Some areas might be closer to the city center, while others might be more residential and quiet.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals or properties for sale in Varazdin, such as Njuskalo, Crozilla, or Indomio.
 These websites allow you to filter your search based on your preferences, such as the number of bedrooms, price range, and location.
 In addition to online platforms, you can also contact local real estate agencies.
 They can provide you with more personalized assistance and might have access to listings that are not advertised online.
 When you find a property that you're interested in, arrange a viewing with the landlord or real estate agent.
 This will give you a chance to inspect the property and ask any questions you might have.
 If you're moving from abroad, it might be beneficial to hire a relocation service.
 They can help you with the logistics of moving, such as finding a place to live, setting up utilities, and navigating local regulations.
 Finally, once you've found a place you like, you'll need to sign a lease or purchase agreement.
 Make sure to read the contract carefully and understand all the terms before signing.
 If you're not fluent in Croatian, you might want to hire a translator or lawyer to help you with this process.
-Remember, finding a place to live can take time, so it's important to start your search well in advance of your planned move date," said one expat in Varazdin.
+Remember, finding a place to live can take time, so it's important to start your search well in advance of your planned move date," said one person in Varazdin.

 What do people appreciate most about the culture in Varazdin?